 Rosemary has insect, moth, flies, mosquito repellent properties, and is used in wardrobes to protect clothing.

 Rosemary tea can be used as a douche for vaginal infections.
 This can also be used as a mouthwash for bleeding gums.

-In case of bad breath, infection of gums or teeth, few fresh leaves of plant can be chewed.
+In the case of bad breath, infection of gums or teeth, few fresh leaves of the plant can be chewed.